cwarny/PrototypicalNetworks/README.md

 ## Data

 * `python scripts/prepare_data.py --data-dir <data dir> --input <tsv file> --disjoint`
-* Input tsv file should be in the classic Alexa 3-col format (domain/skill, intent, anno)
+* Input tsv file should be in a 3-col format (domain/skill, intent, anno)
-* Example tsv file can be found here: `/apollo/env/HoverboardDefaultMLPS3Tool/bin/mlps3 cp -k "com.amazon.snl-3pi18n.team.hoverboard" s3://hoverboard-shared-snl-3pi18n-eu-west-1/nlu/datasets/fud.tsv.tgz .`
-* The input tsv can have a mix of 3P skills and 1P domains as tasks
 * The resulting folder in the data dir is as follows:

 ```